Tutorial: Connect an App Service app to SQL Database on behalf of the signed-in user

 az webapp auth set --resource-group <group-name> --name <app-name> --body "$authSettings"

-Your apps are now configured.
-The app can now generate a token that SQL Database accepts.
+Your app is now configured to generate an access token that SQL Database accepts.

 5. Use the access token in your application code